OpenDSA/OpenDSA/RST/en/Pointers/LocalMem.rst

 Here is a more detailed version of the rules of local storage:

-	1. When a function is called, memory is allocated for all of its locals.
+#.
+When a function is called, memory is allocated for all of its
+    locals.
 In other words, when the flow of control hits the starting ``{`` for the function, all of its locals are allocated memory.
 Parameters such as num and local variables such as result in the above example both count as locals.
 The only difference between parameters and local variables is that parameters start out with a value copied from the caller while local variables start with random initial values.
 This article mostly uses simple ``int`` variables for its examples, however local allocation works for any type: structs, arrays... these can all be allocated locally.

-	2. The memory for the locals continues to be allocated so long as the thread of control is within the owning function.
+#.
+The memory for the locals continues to be allocated so long as the
+   thread of control is within the owning function.
 Locals continue to exist even if the function temporarily passes off the thread of control by calling another function.
 The locals exist undisturbed through all of this.

-	3. Finally, when the function finishes and exits, its locals are deallocated.
-This makes sense in a way — suppose the locals were somehow to continue to exist — how could the code even refer to them?
-The names like ``num`` and ``result`` only make sense within the body of ``Square()`` anyway.
+#.
+Finally, when the function finishes and exits, its locals are
+   deallocated.
+This makes sense in a way |---| suppose the locals were somehow to continue to exist |---| how could the code even refer to them?
+The names like ``num`` and ``result``only make sense within the body of ``Square()`` anyway.
 Once the flow of control leaves that body, there is no way to refer to the locals even if they were allocated.
-That locals are available
-	("scoped") only within their owning function is known as "lexical scoping" and pretty much all languages do it that way now.
+That locals are available	("scoped") only within their owning function is known as :term:`lexical scoping` and pretty much all    languages do it that way now.

 Small Locals Example
 --------------------

-Here is a simple example of the lifetime of local storage...
+Here is a simple example of the lifetime of local storage.

 ::